Quantitative central limit theorems for exponential random graphs: Mixing and concentration

 \subsection{Basic concentration inequality}

 In this section we apply the mixing inputs of Section \ref{sec:inputs_mixing} to derive a basic concentration inequality for Lipschitz observables of the ERGM using Corollary \ref{cor:barbour}.
-This follows a similar idea to what we will eventually use for the proofs of Propositions \ref{prop:global_hajek_intro} and \ref{prop:local_hajek_intro}, and so this section can be thought of as a warm-up to those proofs.
-We will also make use of the following result in the proof of Theorem \ref{thm:global_clt_intro}.
+This follows the same reasoning as part of the proof of Theorem \ref{thm:lipschitzconcentration}, and the result is simply a version of part of that theorem.
+However, we include the following streamlined derivation as it follows a similar idea to what we will eventually use for the proofs of Propositions \ref{prop:global_hajek_intro} and \ref{prop:local_hajek_intro}, and so this section can be thought of as a warm-up.
+We will also make use of the following result in the proof of Theorem \ref{thm:global_clt_intro}, though we could have used Theorem \ref{thm:lipschitzconcentration} instead.
 As usual, we assume that $X \sim \condmeas$ for some $p \in U_\beta$ and some $\eta > 0$ such that Proposition \ref{prop:goodset} and Lemma \ref{lem:mixing} hold.

 \begin{lemma} There are constants $c_1, c_2, c_3, c_4 > 0$ such that the following holds.
 Let $f$ be a function on $n$-vertex graphs with Lipschitz vector $\cL$, and let $\lambda > 0$ such that $c_1 n^2 e^{-c_2 n} \leq \fr{\lambda}{\| \cL \|_\infty} \leq c_3 n^{\fr{3}{2}}$.
 Then